Skip to content

 The complementary and informal role of peer support is now recognised as an important element of Perinatal Mental Health Services (PMHS).

-In February 2021, the 7 Clinical Commissioning Groups across Essex, Southend, and Thurrock commissioned Parents 1st Essex to form a stakeholder partnership to develop a strategy for a Pan Essex Perinatal Peer Support offer.
+In February 2021, the 7 Clinical Commissioning Groups across Essex, Southend, and Thurrock commissioned Parents 1st to form a stakeholder partnership to develop a strategy for a Pan Essex Perinatal Peer Support offer.
 We explored how peer support could sit alongside existing Perinatal Mental Health Services and what was needed to encourage all mums, dads and partners to get the support they need, when they needed it.

-The model proposed during this coproduction phase was to establish a Peer Support Collaborative – developing a hub of good practice across Essex using a one-year ‘test and learn’ approach.
 The aim is to improve perinatal mental health outcomes by supporting evidence-based, effective, and safe peer support to grow and develop across Essex.

 Strengthening and growing Essex’s peer support offer will allow more families to benefit, through supporting parents' emotional wellbeing during pregnancy, birth and beyond.